Causal Inference for Multiple Treatments using Fractional Factorial Designs: Alternate designs to full factorial: Fractional and incomplete

 To find the aliasing structure, we can refer to the matrix $\bm{G}^T$ in Section~\ref{subsec:est_fac} to rewrite the estimand above as

-Now we have partially aliased the main effect for factor 1 with the two-factor interactions for factors 1 and 3 and factors 2 and 3, as well as the three-factor interaction, all divided by three.
+We have partially aliased the main effect for factor 1 with the two-factor interactions for factors 1 and 3 and factors 2 and 3, as well as the three-factor interaction, all divided by three.
 This is partial aliasing because the factors are neither fully aliased nor completely clear of each other \citep[][Chapter 7]{WuHamada}.
-Whether this is preferable to aliasing the main effect with just the two-factor interaction between factors 2 and 3 depends entirely on subject-matter knowledge.
-For instance, if we know that the three-factor interaction is negligible, then we might expect this new estimator to have lower bias, as we are dividing both two-factor interactions by 3.
+Return to our pesticide example.
+If $\tau(13) = 2$, $\tau(23) = 2.5$ and $\tau(123) = 1$, the main effect of pesticide A will be positively biased by $1/2$.
+Whether this is preferable to aliasing the main effect with just the two-factor interaction between factors 2 and 3, as in the fractional design, depends on context.
+If we know that the three-factor interaction is negligible, (or at least smaller than the two-factor interactions, as in the numerical example just given) this new estimator may have lower bias, as we are dividing both two-factor interactions by 3.
 However, even if we had knowledge that the two-factor interactions were of the same sign, we would not know the direction of the bias in this case without knowing the relative magnitudes of the two-factor interactions.

 When estimating the main effect for factor 2, we would naturally approximate a different design.
-In that case, using the same logic as before, we would remove treatment combination $\bm{z}_5$.
+Using the same logic as before, we would remove treatment combination $\bm{z}_5$.

 As an alternative design, we may alias our main effects with the highest-order interaction possible, allowing for a different design for each main effect estimator.
-So when estimating the main effect of factor 1, we would use a design that aliases factor 1 with the three-factor interaction.
+So, when estimating the main effect of factor 1, we would use a fractional factorial design that aliases factor 1 with the three-factor interaction.
 This leads to a design using treatment combinations $\bm{z}_1$, $\bm{z}_4$, $\bm{z}_5$, and $\bm{z}_8$ for which we can build the following estimand:

-Based on the hierarchy principle, an estimator with this aliasing structure should be a superior estimator to the original fractional factorial estimator mentioned because the three-factor interaction is more likely to be negligible than the two-factor interactions.